YC-1412/CISC525_final_project/README.md

 **Dashboard**

 The processed data is saved to data/processed_data folder.
 A dashboard is deployed on Streamlit to read in the data and render the dashboard using src/streamlit_app_V2.py.

+# Todo
+- Support batch process on GCP.
+    - Need to move the code to GCP and schedule a job.
+    - Need to set up the data connection from GCP to streamlit.
+Consider using the Cloud Storage for data storage.
+    - (Optional) Use a database to do this.
+- Support real-time process on GCP.
+    - Need to update process_data.sh to support realtime data process.
+- Consider doing some predictive modeling on the data.

+# Team members
+- Matthew Kane
+- Shengjie Fu
+- Rupa Shravya Gajula
+- Yingyu Cao
+- Ramesh Anusha Katta

+# Acknowledge
+- Dong E, Du H, Gardner L. An interactive web-based dashboard to track COVID-19 in real time.
+Lancet Inf Dis.
+20(5):533-534. doi: 10.1016/S1473-3099(20)30120-1
+- Xavier Olive, Martin Strohmeier, & Jannis Lübbe.
+(2023).
+Crowdsourced air traffic data from The OpenSky Network 2020 (v23.00) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.7923702